Fortran-FOSS-Programmers/ford/README.md

 The goal of FORD is to be able to reliably produce documentation for modern Fortran software which is informative and nice to look at.
 The documentation should be easy to write and non-obtrusive within the code.
-While it will never be as feature-rich as Doxygen, hopefully FORD will be able to provide an alternative for documenting Fortran projects.
+While it will never be as feature-rich as Doxygen, hopefully FORD will be able to provide a good alternative for documenting Fortran projects.

 ##Capabilities